 Just as with any potential career change, to be most marketable, it is good to focus on your existing skills and strengths.
 Freelancing in your career field is a good place to start if you are looking for flexible, online work from home.
 Many companies and organizations outsource work to freelancers because doing so is cost effective and is flexible based on the organization's market and workload.
 Freelancers who value their stay-at-home status but hope to earn some extra income are a perfect fit that fills this need.

 There are many websites that work to connect freelancers to project opportunities.
 Some of the sites recommended by the Home Business Guide Mindy Lilyquist include:

-Many stay-at-home dads freelance as writers, desktop publishers, web designers, bookkeepers or accountants, resume writers or Internet marketers.
+Many stay-at-home dads freelance as writers, desktop publishers, web designers, bookkeepers, resume writers or Internet marketers.
 One dad I know has become a freelance "virtual assistant."
 Another one with an engineering background has contracted with a state transportation agency to design traffic signal installations from home as a freelance engineer.

 Become a Blogger

 Many dads are already in the world of blogging.
 Some blog about their fathering experiences, others blog about work-related issues, and still others blog primarily as a self-marketing effort.
 But several stay-at-home dads I know end up blogging for a living, or at least make money in a respectable "second job."